 Official transcripts from every post-secondary institution attended or where credit was earned must be sent to OTCAS.
 Instructions are indicated on the OTCAS application.

 Please see our International Admissions page for information on additional documentation that may be required.

 As a college student at St. Scholastica, you get to take the lead in your own education and assume responsibility for your success.
 Please use our accepted students information page to help you along the way, and remember, your advisors and instructors are here to guide and support you as you proceed through your journey toward a degree.

-Applications will be accepted via OTCAS July - Nov.
-14 for the following fall enrollment.
+Applications will be accepted via OTCAS July to Nov.
+15 for the following summer enrollment.